Autoplay-AI/Autoplay-AI-SDK/README.md

 uv add autoplay-sdk
 ```

-**The fastest way to get set up is with the AI agent skills.** Once installed, you can open Cursor or Claude and just say *"Set up Autoplay with Intercom and PostHog"* — the agent handles the entire wiring process for you: connecting your event source, scoping sessions correctly, linking chat conversations to user activity, and dropping in the right context assembly pattern for your stack.

-Run this once from your project root after installing:
+**The fastest way to get set up is with the AI agent skills.** Run this once from your project root after installing:

 ```bash
 autoplay-install-skills